input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 The `prism` method represents DID operations such as creation, updates and deactivations using [Protocol Buffers](https://developers.google.com/protocol-buffers).
 Each operation is defined as a message, which we will describe in the next sub-sections.

 At a high level, operations represent actions upon DIDs (i.e. Create, Update, Deactivate).
-Operations are batched in `blocks`, and blocks are wrapped in `objects` that include some information about the blocks.
+Operations are batched in `blocks`, and blocks are wrapped in `objects`.
 Each object is attached to a transaction's metadata in the Cardano network.
 Users construct these operations and submit them to the blockchain.
 Conversely `PRISM nodes` read Cardano transactions, examine their metadata, they extract (when present) encoded objects.
 The objects contains blocks, and the block contains a sequence of DID operations. `PRISM nodes` validate and interpret these operations, which allow them to build their shared global view of the map of DIDs to DID documents.

 Below, we present the main protobuf messages mentioned before.
 For purpose of making the reading simple, we moved some protobuf definitions to an Appendix at the end of this specification.
 We will describe for each operation how users must construct them to be considered valid.